Governance of Bonaire, St Eustatius and Saba

 For more information about the governance of the islands, please visit the websites of Bonaire, St Eustatius and Saba:

-The National Office for the Caribbean Netherlands performs tasks at national level on the 3 islands.
+The National Office for the Caribbean Netherlands performs central government tasks on the 3 islands.

-On 7 February 2018 the island authorities of St Eustatius were replaced by a Government Commissioner.
-This occurred because the island council, the executive council and the Governor were not performing their tasks effectively.
-The Government Commissioner will govern the island until the administration of St Eustatius is put back in order.
-At that point, a new island council will be elected.
+In February 2018 the Netherlands replaced the administrative authorities of St Eustatius with a government commissioner.
+This was done because the island council, the executive council and the governor were not performing their tasks effectively.
+The government commissioner governed the island until the administration of St Eustatius was put back in order.
+These arrangements were laid down in the St Eustatius Administrative Provisions (Restoration) Act.

 Kingdom Representative

-The Kingdom Representative for the public bodies Bonaire, St Eustatius and Saba serves as the link between Dutch central government in The Hague and the 3 public bodies in the Caribbean Netherlands.
+The Kingdom Representative for Bonaire, St Eustatius and Saba serves as the link between Dutch central government in The Hague and the 3 public bodies in the Caribbean Netherlands.

-The office of the Kingdom Representative is located on Bonaire.
-The Kingdom Representative is the ‘eyes and ears’ of the various government ministers in the Netherlands, and keeps the Minister of the Interior and Kingdom Relations informed about the situation on the islands.
+The Kingdom Representative is the ‘eyes and ears’ of the various government ministers based in the Netherlands.
+The Representative also keeps the Minister of the Interior and Kingdom Relations informed about developments on the islands.
+The Representative’s office is located on Bonaire.